Analyzing Lion Electric (LEV) and The Competition

 |2.45

-Lion Electric presently has a consensus price target of $15.55, indicating a potential upside of 109.01%.
-As a group, “Holding & other investment offices” companies have a potential upside of 73.03%.
+Lion Electric currently has a consensus target price of $15.55, indicating a potential upside of 77.51%.
+As a group, “Holding & other investment offices” companies have a potential upside of 64.73%.
 Given Lion Electric’s stronger consensus rating and higher possible upside, analysts plainly believe Lion Electric is more favorable than its competitors.

 Summary